George Clooney Spotted On Set Less Than Two Weeks After Scooter Crash

 — The Daily Caller (@DailyCaller) July 11, 2018

 Clooney, whose vehicle was going about 60 miles per hour at the time, slammed into the vehicle, according to The Smokeroom.
 He hit his head on the window of the Mercedes SUV and was thrown 20 feet into the air.
-You can see video of the terrifying accident below.
+You can see the video of the terrifying accident below.

 The driver of the SUV called for an ambulance and stayed with Clooney the entire time.
 He was taken to a hospital and given a battery of tests, and his wife, Amal Clooney, joined him there.